pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

           out_fp32, out_scale, out_zero_point, out_quant_min, out_quant_max, torch.int8)
           return out_i8

-     * Reference Quantized Model Representation (WIP, expected to be ready at end of August): we have special representation for selected ops (e.g. quantized linear), other ops are represented as (dq -> float32_op -> q), and q/dq are decomposed into more primitive operators.
+     * Reference Quantized Model Representation (WIP, expected to be ready at end of August): we have special representation for selected ops (for example, quantized linear), other ops are represented as (dq -> float32_op -> q), and q/dq are decomposed into more primitive operators.

-       You can get this representation by: convert_pt2e(..., use_reference_representation=True)
+       You can get this representation by: ``convert_pt2e(..., use_reference_representation=True)``

     .. code-block:: python
        # Reference Quantized Pattern for quantized linear